Cancel Car Insurance in Germany (2026)

 How do I cancel car insurance in Germany?

-Write a cancellation letter in German including your policy number, license plate, and effective date.
+Write a cancellation letter in German including your policy number, license plate, and the effective end date.
 Send it by registered mail (Einschreiben mit Rückschein) so it arrives by November 30.
 Request written confirmation and your SF-Klasse certificate from the insurer.

 What is Sonderkündigung for car insurance?